p-ja/acme-fitness-store/lab-guide/Lab 8: Automate from idea to production.md

 1. Add the following secrets to GitHub Actions:

    * `AZURE_CREDENTIALS` - using the json result from creating the Service Principal in the previous step.
+   * `APP_SERVICE` - Use your Spring app name
+   * `RESOURCE_GROUP` - with the value of your resource group that you are using for this lab
-   * `TF_PROJECT_NAME` - with the value of your choosing.
-This will be the name of your Terraform Project
+   * `KEYVAULT` - with the value for your keyvault deployed in your environment
    * `AZURE_LOCATION` - this is the Azure Region your resources will be created in.
    * `OIDC_JWK_SET_URI` - use the `JWK_SET_URI` defined in [Unit 2](#unit-2---configure-single-sign-on)
    * `OIDC_CLIENT_ID` - use the `CLIENT_ID` defined in [Unit 2](#unit-2---configure-single-sign-on)